ibm-cloud-docs/bare-metal/troubleshooting_firmware.md

    If you believe that the firmware was upgraded successfully, then compare the firmware version that is in the portal with the version that is in IPMI/IMM/xClarity system information.

-   If the firmware version that is in IPMI/IMM/xClarity is different from what is in the portal, then [contact {{site.data.keyword.cloud}} Support](/docs/get-support?topic=get-support-using-avatar).
-You need to include a screenshot of the portal that shows the current and recommended firmware versions and a screenshot from IPMI, IMM, xClarity that shows the current firmware version that is on the server.
+   If the firmware version that is in IPMI/IMM/xClarity is different from what is in the portal, then [contact support](/docs/get-support?topic=get-support-using-avatar).
+You need to include a screenshot of the portal that shows the current and recommended firmware versions.
+You also need to include a screenshot from IPMI, IMM, or xClarity that shows the current firmware version.

    If the versions match, then the firmware upgrade was probably unsuccessful.
 Retry the firmware upgrade.
-If the issue persists, [contact IBM Cloud Support](/docs/get-support?topic=get-support-using-avatar).
+If the issue persists, [contact support](/docs/get-support?topic=get-support-using-avatar).

 Firmware updates not running or not completing

    A firmware update might fail if the automation can't access the necessary server ports.
-   For more information, see [tService network (on back-end/private network)](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#service-network).
+   For more information, see [Service network (on back-end/private network)](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#service-network).

 Hardware problem